top of page

 Inside the cool Deichman Library in Oslo

-In Search of Bubbly and Restaurants in Oslo
+In Search of Bubbles and Bites in Oslo

 In an ongoing segment by Bubbly Tourist, we always search for a location - if not the best location - to have some champagne wherever we go.